-Let me take you back to my junior year of high school — a time when personal hygiene often makes or breaks your social life.
+Let me take you back to my early high school years — a time when personal hygiene often makes or breaks your social life.

 The locker next to mine belonged to a guy named John.
 Now John (like many adolescent boys) maintained a on-again-off-again relationship with personal hygiene.
-That relationship seemed to dissolve entirely that spring when I noticed a rotten smell emanating from the lockers.
-Over the course of a few days, the pervasive smell followed us throughout the halls, into class, and even to practice after school.
+That relationship seemed to dissolve entirely one spring when I noticed a rotten smell emerging from the lockers.
+Over the course of a few days, this pervasive smell followed us throughout the halls, into class, and even to practice after school.
 It was a daily nuisance.

-John, meanwhile, approached each day with denial and indifferenceeven when other students mocked him.
-I never openly ridiculed John, but I was content letting other's poke fun at him.
-I thought that perhaps a little social discomfort would motivate him to wake up and smell the proverbial roses.
+John, meanwhile, approached each day with denial and indifference—even when other students mocked him.
+I never openly ridiculed John, but I was content to let other's poke fun at him.
+I thought, perhaps, that a little social discomfort would motivate him to wake up and smell the proverbial roses.
 But John remained oblivious.
 It seemed as though the only thing that would clear the air was some divinely inspired self-awareness.

-That divine intervention arrived one spring afternoon after school.
-Coming off the bus, I crossed paths with the appliance technician who was fixing our clothes dryer.
+That divine intervention arrived one afternoon after school.
+Coming off the bus, I crossed paths with the appliance technician who was visiting to fix our clothes dryer.
 He looked pale and distressed.
-Mom too looked queasy.
+I found Mom standing on the porch with the same queasy looking expression.

 "What happened here?"
 I asked.